 The walking tour started with a visit to Freddie Mercury’s birthplace house, today Tembo House Hotel, and place of pilgrimage for the biggest fans of the celebrity.
 While walking around the streets we admired the houses made of corals, with the porches beautifully decorated in Indian style.
 Every porch has a unique look because back then, every Indian family had a status symbol that they carved at the doors to recognize the different families.

-We passed by the Old Fort, which was the first building created in Stone town.
-Today it hosts the Zanzibar Film Festival.
-Then we visited The House of Wonders, the former Sultan’s residency which was the first building in Zanzibar to have electricity and the first building in East Africa to have a lift.
+We made our way past the Old Fort, the very first structure built in Stone Town.
+Nowadays, it serves as the venue for the Zanzibar Film Festival.
+Afterward, we visited The House of Wonders, the former residence of the Sultan.
+This historic building was groundbreaking, as it was the first in Zanzibar to have electricity and the first in East Africa to feature an elevator.
+The blend of history and innovation made it a fascinating stop on our tour.

-If you are planning to stay a bit longer, check out the best hotels in Stone Town
+If you are planning to stay longer, check out the best hotels in Stone Town

 How to get around in Zanzibar

-Taxis and tour companies are inevitably the best choices
+Taxis and tour companies are the way to go

 During our 7 days in Zanzibar, we always got around by taxi or private transfers.
 We found it to be the best way to get around Zanzibar because they pick you up at your location.
 They do tend to increase the prices whenever they see tourists, and you will need to haggling a bit to get a fair price.
 If you want to avoid haggling, you could book your transfers in Zanzibar from the widget below.